-Provisional Admission: If you were admitted before your undergraduate degree was earned or posted on your transcript, you must forward your transcript (with degree posted) to Graduate Studies before the census date of your first quarter.
-If you do not do so, your admission will be canceled; you will be removed from the program, and will have to reapply for admission as a graduate student.
+Provisional Admission: If you were admitted before your undergraduate degree was earned or posted on your transcript, you must forward your transcript (with degree posted) to Graduate Studies before the census date of your first semester.
+If you do not do so, your admission will be canceled, you will be removed from the program, and will have to reapply for admission as a graduate student.
 Any units taken for post-baccalaureate credit will be lost.
-In accordance with University regulations, no more than 12 units of credit earned in unclassified standing may be used to demonstrate fitness to complete the program OR may be counted toward meeting the requirements for a graduate degree.
+In accordance with University regulations, no more than 9 semester units or 12 quarter units of credit earned in unclassified standing may be used to demonstrate fitness to complete the program OR may be counted toward meeting the requirements for a graduate degree.